 Three varieties of casein protein exist:

-The kind of calcium caseinate that is most frequently utilized in the supplement industry.
+Calcium caseinate is the most frequently utilized variety of casein protein in the supplement industry.
 Although it can be consumed at any time during the day, casein is best taken right before bed.
 In this way, the gradual release of amino acids will take place all night long to repair and rebuild your muscles.